-How A Urine Test After Back Surgery Triggered A $17,800 Bill
+How A Urine Test After Back Surgery Triggered A $17,850 Bill

 Three experts contacted by Kaiser Health News questioned the need for such extensive testing and were shocked to hear of the lab's prices.
 They said these tests rarely cost more than $200, and typically much less, depending on the complexity and the technology used.
 Some doctors' offices use a simple cup test, which can detect several classes of drugs on the spot and could be purchased for about $10.
 Bills can climb higher when labs run tests to detect the quantity of specific drugs and bill for each one, as the lab did here.

-The experts said that the lab's prices for individual tests were excessive, such as charging $1,700 to check for amphetamines or $425 to identify phencyclidine, an illegal hallucinogenic drug also known as PCP.
+The experts said the lab's prices for individual tests were excessive, such as charging $1,700 to check for amphetamines or $425 to identify phencyclidine, an illegal hallucinogenic drug also known as PCP.
 They also criticized a charge of $850 for two tests to verify that her urine sample had not been adulterated or tampered with.

-Moreno's insurer, Blue Cross and Blue Shield of Texas, refused to pay any of the bill, arguing that the lab was out-of-network and thus not covered.
+Moreno's insurer, Blue Cross and Blue Shield of Texas, refused to pay any of the bill, arguing that the lab was out of network and thus not covered.
 Had it chipped in, it would have covered the service at $100.92, according to an explanation of benefits the insurance company sent to Moreno.

 Sunset Labs says its list prices were "in line" with its competitors in the area.
 It also said doctors treating pain agree extensive urine testing is "the best course of action" and that a lab "is not in the position" to question tests ordered by a doctor.

 Resolution: Fearing damage to his daughter's credit rating, Moreno's father, Dr. Paul Davis, paid the lab $5,000 to settle the bill in April 2017.
 A retired doctor, he also has filed a formal complaint about the bill with the Texas attorney general's office, accusing the lab of "price gouging of staggering proportions."
 The lab's attorney said he was not aware of the complaint.
-A Texas attorney general's spokesperson confirmed to KHN that the office had received complaints about the lab, but declined further comment.
+A Texas attorney general's spokesperson confirmed to KHN that the office had received complaints about the lab but declined further comment.

 The takeaway: When a physician asks for a urine or blood sample, always ask what it's for.
 Insist that it be sent to a lab in your insurance network.

-Source: Texas Attorney General complaint; interviews
+Source: Texas attorney general complaint; interviews

 This is the debut of a monthly feature from Kaiser Health News and NPR that will dissect and explain real medical bills to shed light on prices in U.S. health care and to help patients learn how to be more active in managing costs.
 Do you have a medical bill that you'd like us to see and scrutinize?
 Submit it here and tell us the story behind it.